You need more than an easel, though. You need drawing supplies and a number of other things. That’s what today’s post all all about!

 The supplies listed in the EmptyEasel article are just the basics.
 There are other things to consider when you draw outside that you don’t have to think about when doing studio work.
 Here are a few.

 Not a necessity, but very helpful.
 A view finder is a tool for showing just a portion of the world around you.
 It helps you narrow down the view to find a subject to draw.
 It also helps you compose your drawing before you put pencil to paper.

 You can, of course, use your hands to frame potential compositions.
 Artists have been doing this for centuries and it still works.

 You can also use a camera or phone.
 By zooming in or out, you can isolate a single item or try a larger view.
 You also have the advantage of snapping a shot of the view for reference if you decide to do a studio piece of the scene.
 I’m a picture-taker by nature, so this is one of my favorite things.

-But phones and cameras run out of power and can be bulky to carry.
+But phones and cameras run out of power and can be bulky.
 So having another type of view finder handy is a good idea.
 A small pre-cut mat is ideal.
 Select one in a standard configuration—4×6 and 5×7 are my favorite sizes.
 They’re small.
 They’re easy to slip into a drawing pad or tote bag, and they’re very easy to use.

-Select a color that’s medium dark or darker and in a neutral color.
+Select a neutral medium dark or darker color.
 Personally, I like some shade of brown, dark blue or dark green.
 For darker scenes, use the pre-cut mat with the white back facing you.
 For bright scenes, use the front.